Acitretin is used to treat psoriasis, and sometimes other skin conditions.

 Headache, changes in vision, pounding in one or both ears (may be intracranial hypertension)

 |Tell your doctor immediately|

-Dry or irritated lips, mouth, nose or eyes
+Dry or irritated skin, lips, eyes, mouth or nose (including nose bleeds)

 Hair loss or thinning

 |Tell your doctor if troublesome|